cscheid/nanocube2/README.md

 ./ncserver
 ```

-By default, a nanocube server will serve at on port `8000`.
+By default, a nanocube server will serve on port `8000`.

 A simple web ui will be served at: `http://localhost:8000/`